tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 The Attester MUST NOT add information that will uniquely identify a Client, or associate the request with a small set of possible Clients.
-Extensions to this protocol MAY allow Attesters to add information that can be used to separate large populations (numbering in the thousands or more), such as providing information about what country or region to which a Client belongs.
+Extensions to this protocol MAY allow Attesters to add information that can be used to separate large populations, such as providing information about the country or region to which a Client belongs.

 ~~~
 :method = POST